 Selling a home can be a lengthy, complicated process involving many inter-related and sometimes confusing steps, especially for first-time sellers.
 There’s way more to it than just listing and collecting the check (and that, of course, is why agents are worth every bit of their commission).
 So, naturally, sellers usually have a slew of questions – even before they begin the selling process.
-With that in mind, here are our most frequently asked questions from home sellers in Los Angeles.
+With that in mind, here are our most frequently asked questions from home sellers in Riverside.

 1. When is the best time to sell?

 Of all the questions from home sellers, this is probably the most difficult to answer with any degree of accuracy.
 And the reason is that the best time to sell differs from region to region, from market to market, and even from neighborhood to neighborhood.
 The best time to sell your home, then, is what will work best for your area and for your particular circumstances.